nihr43/docs/kubernetes/k3s_on_alpine_linux.md

 # k3s on Alpine Linux

 I run `k3s` on Alpine Linux, on bare metal.
-Heres how I do it.
+Here are some notes on building such an environment.

 ---

+First off, there are some prerequisites to building a kubernetes cluster.
+They are:

+- storage (preferably object sotrage)
+- docker registry
+- etcd cluster
+- supporting hardware and config management

-First off, I use `lxd`, `terraform`, and `ansible` for stateful applications like minio, etcd, and my docker registries.
-Though you can bootstrap `etcd` and `registry` inside of kubernetes itself, I like managing these core services externally to keep things simple.
+A production setup will require high availability of the registry and of etcd, so we need repeatable methods to build, rebuild, and upgrade these core services.
+I use `lxd`, `terraform`, and `ansible` for stateful infrastructure.
+Though you can bootstrap `etcd` and `registry` inside of kubernetes itself, managing these core services externally keeps things simple.

 Here are the relevant services running in lxd: